rsnirwan/bqme/README.md

 ## Usage

-To fit a Normal distribution to observed quantile data, we do the following.
+Here, we fit a Normal distribution to observed quantile data using order statistics of the observed quantiles.
 Note that the likelihood is not a Normal distribution, but the order statistics of the observed quantiles assuming the underlying distribution is a Normal.

 ```python
 from bqme.distributions import Normal, Gamma